krzychu124/MusicXMLViewerWPF/README.md

 It's good to have any goals of project so main is to learn C# and WPF better and make something which will work and look like simple music score editor.

 **Currently (partialy) implemented (under developenent):**       50-60% Done.
 Works quite good but that's not enough for me.
-   - [x] MusicXML reader // quite time consuming to implement // Absoule minimum to represent notes done //
+   - [x] MusicXML reader // quite time consuming to implement // Absolute minimum to represent notes done //

    - [x] Methods for drawing  //surprisingly good, taking into account my experience // I have few improvement ideas //

-**Ideas to implement at first place (have to learn that first ;) ):**  0% only ideas for now :/
+**Ideas to implement at first place (have to learn that first):**  0% only ideas for now :/

    - [ ] Basic interaction with drawn objects